MicrosoftDocs/bot-docs/articles/dotnet/formflow-json-schema.md

 ---
 title: Define a form using a JSON schema and FormFlow | Microsoft Docs
-description: Learn how to define a form using a JSON schema and FormFlow with the Bot Builder SDK for .NET.
+description: Learn how to simplify maintenance by replacing type definitions with data-driven forms using a JSON schema and FormFlow with the Bot Builder SDK for .NET.
 author: kbrandl
 manager: rstand
 ms.topic: article